SimonSubokLee/ston-docs-son/admin/intro.kr.rst

 **CPU:** Optimized for Many-Core.
 Throughput is proportional to the number of CPU cores

-**Memory:** A larger memory means faster processing and saved Disk I/O.
+**Memory:** A larger memory enables a faster processing and saves Disk I/O as well.

 **Disk:** Evenly distributed I/O for caching more data